benoit-nexthop/sccache/docs/Configuration.md

 # if true, errors during distributed compilation will cause the build to fail
 # instead of falling back to local compilation (default: false)
 fail_on_dist_error = false
-# When true, retry job allocation when the server is busy instead of falling back to local compilation.
+# Number of times to retry job allocation when the server is busy before falling back to local compilation.
-# When false (default), fall back to local compilation immediately when the server is busy.
+# 0 (default) means fall back to local compilation immediately when the server is busy.
+# For backward compatibility, the boolean value "false" is treated as 0 (no retries) and "true" is treated as 10 retries.
-retry_on_busy = false
+retry_on_busy = 0

 [dist.auth]
 type = "token"